ponylang/ponylang-website/content/blog/last-week-in-pony-021421.md

 - Version 0.1.5 of ponylang/library-documentation-action has been released.
 See the [release notes](https://github.com/ponylang/library-documentation-action/releases/tag/0.1.5) for more details.

-- Version 0.2.8 of ponylang/mkdocs-theme has been released.
+- Version 0.2.8 of ponylang/MkDocs-theme has been released.
-See pypi for more details: [Package mkdocs-ponylang](https://pypi.org/project/mkdocs-ponylang/)
+See PyPI for more details: [Package MkDocs-ponylang](https://pypi.org/project/MkDocs-ponylang/)

 - Version 0.1.1 of ponylang/peg has been released.
 See the [release notes](https://github.com/ponylang/peg/releases/tag/0.1.1) for more details.